Simulation Limitations of Affine Cellular Automata: Introducing Linear and Affine Automata

-Automata additive over finite fields of the form $\F_p$, $p$ prime, have been widely studied.
+Automata linear over finite fields of the form $\F_p$, $p$ prime, have been widely studied.
 In fact, they form one of the few classes of cellular automata that are amenable to algebraic analysis which yields rigorous results about their global dynamics.
-To name a few important results not directly related to CA simulation, the properties of the additive CAs' global dynamics have been carefully analysed in the seminal work \cite{algebraic_properties_of_ca} and consequently in \cite{exact_results_for_determinstic_cas, linear_cas_and_recurring_sequences, self_similarity_of_linear_cas, linear_cas_finite_automata_pascals_triangle}.
-We remark that additive automata are sometimes also called \emph{linear} in the literature.
+To name a few important results not directly related to CA simulation, the properties of linear CAs' global dynamics have been carefully analysed in the seminal work \cite{algebraic_properties_of_ca} and consequently in \chng{\cite{exact_results_for_determinstic_cas, linear_cas_and_recurring_sequences, self_similarity_of_linear_cas, linear_cas_finite_automata_pascals_triangle, gutschow2010fractal}}. \chng{We note that canonical linear CAs have also been called ``additive'' in some works, such as \cite{additive_cas_over_Zp_bottom}.}

-The class of affine automata is a natural generalization of additive CAs that occurs when we study sub-automata of additive CAs.
-As shown further in the next section, it is the case that sub-automata of additive CAs need not be additive but are in general affine.
+The class of affine automata is a natural generalization of linear CAs that occurs when we study sub-automata of linear CAs.
+As shown further in the next section, it is the case that sub-automata of linear CAs need not be linear but are in general affine.
 To get acquainted with the two notions, we start with a simple lemma and an example.